Jackop05/Gauss-matrix-calculator/README.md

 # 🔢 Gauss Matrix Calculator

 ## 📝 Overview
 This C program is a **Gauss Matrix Calculator** designed to solve linear equations using **Gauss Elimination**.
 It can be used to find solutions to systems of linear equations where matrix \(A\) and matrix \(B\) are provided as input.
-The calculations are designed like matrixes ``Ax = B``.
+The calculations are designed like matrixes **`Ax = B`**.

 The program reads matrix data from files, performs Gaussian Elimination to solve for the unknowns, and prints the result (matrix \(X\)) to the console.
-It supports back substitution to derive the solution vector.
+It also uses back substitution to derive the solution vector.

 ## 💡 Features
 - **Gaussian Elimination**: Uses Gaussian Elimination to solve systems of equations.